Evelyn de Rothschild: Philanthropic activities

 In 1967, de Rothschild created the Eranda Foundation to support social welfare, promote the arts and to encourage research into medicine and education.

 De Rothschild served as Queen Elizabeth II's financial adviser.
 He was a Governor of the London School of Economics and Political Science as well as an active patron of the arts and supporter of a number of charities.
 He served as Chairman of the Delegacy of St Mary's Hospital Medical School from 1977 to 1988.
 He was a Member of the Council of the Royal Academy of Dramatic Art, a trustee of the Shakespeare Globe Trust, and in 1998 was appointed Chairman of The Princess Royal Trust for Carers.
 Sir Evelyn was the founding chairman in 1990 of The European Association for Banking and Financial History in Frankfurt, Germany, a position he held until retiring in 2004.
 He was a board member of the Snowdon Trust, founded by the Earl of Snowdon, which provides grants and scholarships for students with disabilities.

-Personal life
+Personal life and death

 In 1966, Evelyn de Rothschild married Jeannette Bishop, a niece of Sir Stanley Hooker, the jet-engine engineer.
 The marriage ended in divorce in 1971.
 Jeannette Bishop died in late 1980 or during 1981 along with former family cook and interpreter Gabriella Guerin.
 The two were allegedly killed.

 Rothschild married for a second time in 1973 to Victoria Lou Schott (1949–2021), the daughter of Florida property developer Lewis Schott and his wife Marcia W. Schott (née Whitney).
 The marriage, which ended in divorce in 2000, produced three children: